CTFd/koth-agent/README.md

   -origin string
         CIDR ranges to allow connections from.
 IPv4 and IPv6 networks must be specified seperately (default "0.0.0.0/0,::/0") -owner-cmd string
-        provide a command to run when asked for an owner -port string
+        Specify a command to run when asked for an owner -port string
         port number to listen on (default "31337")
 ```